 Free Legal Consultation – Breakstone, White & Gluck

 With more than 100 years combined experience, Breakstone, White & Gluck represents those injured by defective products, including unsafe medication and defective medical devices in Massachusetts.
 If you have taken Zantac or another ranitidine medication subject to FDA action, you may have suffered illness and want to learn more about your legal rights.
-You can find more information on Breakstone, White & Gluck’s web page on Zantac and ranitidine or contact our attorneys.
+Contact our attorneys now.

 There is a disturbing new report out about children ingesting rare-earth magnet sets at an accelerated rate since 2016, when the industry overturned a federal sales ban in court.
 The magnet industry now markets these powerful cluster sets to adults, but children continue to swallow them.
 Parents can take precautions by double checking holiday gifts and discarding any of these products.